 “Does the fact that the Church, or the Roman Clergy or whatever you prefer, does the formal deposing and declaring of his vacant office, in any way means that the said explicitly heretical Pope remains the Pope until the Church does the deposing?
 What if all the Clergy or what would-declare the Pope deposed follows him into his heresies?
 Does he remain the Pope?
 Are we supposed to wait until some “formal deposing”, and still regard him as the valid Pope?
 Any honest and good-willed person will see the falsity and absurdity of such a position.”

-Every single writer on the heretical Pope which you have cited thus far has said that it is impossible, but if this could happen God would provide.
-If all the clergy followed him into heresy, what then is there to conclude but that God did NOT provide?
+Every single writer on the heretical pope which you have cited thus far has said that it is impossible, but that if this could happen, God would provide.
+If all the clergy followed him into heresy, what then is there to conclude but that God did not provide?
 That would be blasphemous.

 “Then you proceed to corrupt and twist St. Francis’s own words by saying: “Therefore, if we break this down, in light of Vatican I’s clarification, St. Francis is saying virtually the same thing.
 Not that for merely believing something heretical does the Pope lose his office, but for obstinately teaching the whole Church in an erroneous manner.
 At that time it would be clear, and the whole Church could then depose such a man, according to St. Francis.
 St. Francis is not saying that a Pope who may believe this or that which is ambiguous, which taken in a strict sense would be heretical will lose his office, and that the Popes for an entire generation would lose their office!
 And even if he did, a saint’s opinion does not matter in comparison with Vatican I’s teaching.”